-[Thursday 31 May : Orisson, France] We were woken early by the noise of other guests packing up and leaving, presumably to tackle the long and hard 24 km walk over the Pyrenees to Roncevalles.
-Given the distance and gradient (steep), we had decided to be prudent and had rather booked an intermediate overnight stop at a "refuge" called Orisson, 8 km away.
-So we had a leisurely breakfast of coffee, baguette and jam then finally hit the road at 9:30 AM for our first day on the Camino.
+[Thursday 31 May : Orisson, France] We were woken early by the noise of other guests packing up and leaving, presumably to tackle the long and hard 24 kilometres walk over the Pyrenees to Roncevalles in Spain.
+Given the distance and mountainous gradient (very steep), we had decided to be prudent and had rather booked an intermediate overnight stop at a "refuge" called Orisson, 8 kilometres away and half way up the pass.
+So we had a leisurely breakfast of coffee, baguettes and jam then finally hit the road at 9:30 AM for our first day on the Camino.
 Neither of us had done any serious hiking since the Annapurna Circuit two years before, so we struggled with the unaccustomed weight of our backpacks - many other pilgrims passed us on the road out of St Jean, but the Camino isn't a race and we simply greeted them with a cheery "Bonjour" as they went past.

 I was expecting a rough track out of St Jean, but unfortunately we had to walk on a tar road for the first few kilometres, and even though it was a very minor country road we still had plenty of cars and trucks roaring past us in both directions.
-That was unexpected, but it was also very steep (which was expected) and slow, so the 8 kilometres to Orisson took over four hours.
+That was unexpected, but it was also very steep (which we did expect) and slow, so the 8 kilometres to Orisson took over four hours.
 A brief stop at a gite along the way for cafe au lait broke the journey, but then it clouded over and the rain came down.
 Tired and dripping wet, we were mightily relieved when we reached Orisson at about 1:30 PM.
 Refuge d'Orisson was very basic (bunk beds in a dormitory) but it was pleasant, with a warm and convivial common room that doubled up as a restaurant.
-No wifi though - Orisson is about as remote as you can get in France.
+No wifi though - Orisson's location in the Pyrenees makes it one of the most remote and isolated spots in France.